what is interoception

 Interoceptive Awareness: Do You Notice Your Inner Sensations?

-We all have different degrees or levels of how aware we are of our interoception signals—those feelings coming from the inside of our bodies.
+We all have different degrees or levels of how aware we are of our interoception signals—those sensations coming from the inside of our bodies.
 Some of us are more aware of the way our bodies feel, while others may be less aware.

 • For some people, the smallest sensation can be very, very intense.
 Even a minor cut or a little bump can be experienced as a very, very extreme pain sensation.
-It can cause them to become very emotionally overwhelmed because their body is responding in this intense way.
+It can cause them to become very overwhelmed because their body is responding in this intense way.

-• Others may report that they feel so many different internal sensations all at once because they are so sensitive to everything that’s happening within their These sensations can be either very distracting or very overwhelming and confusing.
+• Others report that they feel so many different internal sensations all at once and it can be hard to know which are important to pay attention to.
+These sensations can be either very distracting or very overwhelming and confusing.

 I once had a client tell me that the inside of her body feels like a glitter timer (in which you shake it really fast, and the glitter goes everywhere).
-That’s what the inside of her body feels like to her, and it becomes really difficult to pay attention or to figure out what body clue is the most important to pay attention to.
+That’s what the inside of her body feels like to her, and it becomes really difficult to figure out what body signal is the most important in that moment.

 Interoception & Emotional Regulation